Lea Michele Flaunts Her Bare Backside As She Gets B12 Injection

 As previously reported by The Inquisitr, Lea Michele married her boyfriend of three years, Zandy Reich, last month in a lavish ceremony at Napa’s Carneros Resort.

-People Magazine reported that the couple couldn’t have been happier to be walking down the aisle together, and that they both looked stunning.
+People Magazine reported that the couple couldn’t have been happier to be walking down the aisle together and that they both looked stunning.

 “Lea was calm [but] so excited for the big moment,” Lea’s close friend, Brad Goreski, told the magazine.
 “Zandy was smiling from ear to ear!
 They were both so happy,” he added.